SkaterDad/cycle-snabbdom-examples/README.md

 2. Github Search - Clone of official Cycle example, with snabbdom-specific animations as search results are added/removed.
 3. Hero Transition (Simple) - Checkbox toggles between pages.
 Each page is a box with some text.
 The text does a hero transition.
 4. Hero Transition (Complex) - 1st page pulls repo list from github.
 2nd page is detail for a specific repo.
 The owner avatar does a hero transition.
 5. Hero Transition (Tests) - Hero transitions on multiple types of DOM elements, including text which changes orientation and size.
+Best viewed in Chrome.
+Other browsers have problems with one of the text transitions.

 ## snabbdom specific animations